 Direct cost transactions less than $700, or less than $1,500 in annual aggregate single-user transactions, may be treated as cash sales.
 (See the following section.)

 All billings to external users for direct cost transactions greater than $700, or more than $1,500 in annual aggregate single-user transactions, (except those transactions covered by the RPA policy) shall be sent out as invoices issued by Sponsored Receivables Management (SRM) office in ORA.

 SRM will open a unique PTA per external user in the award range AUxxx.
 Please refer to the Exhibit K – Open a non-sponsored receivable PTA in the Service Center Policy website: You will need to have PTA Manager access.

 Guide to Requesting a PTA using the Non-Sponsored PTA Manager in Oracle

 The amounts to be billed are entered by service centers via their allocation journals which charge the receivable PTA and credit the service center account.
-The SRM then submits the bill to the outside user and processes payment once it is received.
+The SRM then submits the bill to the external user and processes payment once it is received.
 SRM will attempt to collect any unpaid amounts.
 However, unpaid amounts ultimately become the responsibility of the service center's parent department.
 Uncollected amounts should be transferred to the center's guarantee account (academic centers) or to an unrestricted account (administrative centers).
-Uncollected amounts should not be charged back to the service center account-PTA.
+Uncollected amounts should not remain on the service center account-PTA.
 It should be considered an “unallowable” expense.

 SRM assigns specific receivable PTA to each external user so that consolidated statements and invoices can be prepared on a monthly basis.
 The journals completed prior to each month-end accounting close are itemized in each service center's monthly statements and on-line files, just as they are for internal billings.